 This is one of the most common types of odds used in the sports betting segment.
 It is used to denote implied probability just like every other odds format.
 However, it has the inherent advantage of being extremely simple.
 The decimal odds is a direct representation of the returns to a punter when they wager £1.
 This also represents the total return given to a punter unlike American odds or fractional odds.
 The need to use a calculator or converter with decimal odds is far reduced.

 For example, Chelsea are up against Arsenal in the Premier league encounter.
 The blues are given a price of 1.70 in the decimal odds format.
-It effectively that for every £1 wagered on Chelsea, the punter will receive £0.70 along with the stake.
+It effectively means that for every £1 wagered on Chelsea, the punter will receive £0.70 along with the stake.
 Thus, the total returns will be £1.70.
+You can't just wait to get lucky in sports betting so this is a good technique.
+The accumulator profit method is also an interesting one.
+You might want to win more by betting on more games at once which might lower your chances of winning but highten the odds greatly.

 What about the fractional odds format?